yessLU11/yessLU11/README.md

 - 🌱 I’m currently learning **kotlin, dart, flutter, firebase and portuguese**

-- 👨‍💻 All of my projects are available at [proyectos en tik tok](https://www.tiktok.com/@samaritano.dev)
+- 👨‍💻 All of my projects are available at [projects in tik tok](https://www.tiktok.com/@samaritano.dev)

 - 💬 Ask me about **design apps for mobile and web.**